Graduate School of Arts and Sciences

 Master of Arts and Master of Science

 The minimum residence requirement for most full-time master's degree students is one academic year in a full-time graduate credit program at full tuition.
 A few programs have a two-year residency requirement, so consult specific programs for this information.
+Programs with one or two year residency requirements may take an additional one or two semesters as an extended master's student.
 Transfer credit may not normally be applied to residence requirements for the M.A. and M.S. degrees.

 There is no residence requirement for approved part-time master's programs.